project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

  display, imgurl, name, searchquery, sectiondatatype, status, updatedby, updateddate) FROM '/tmp/cql/pageSection.csv'"
 </pre>
-Next section details about setting up the Elasticsearch on your local machine.
+Next section details about setting up the Elastic search on your local machine.

-**Setup Elasticsearch**
+**Setup Elastic search**

-  1. For step by step installation guide of Elasticsearch refer to the official [website](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html){:target="_blank"}
+  1. For step by step installation guide of Elastic search refer to the official [website](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html){:target="_blank"}

-  2. The official website guides you through the installation, and if you have done a successful install of Elasticsearch, you need to
-     start the server and open Elasticsearch CLI (Command Line Interface)
+  2. The official website guides you through the installation, and if you have done a successful install of Elastic search, you need to start the server and open Elastic search CLI (Command Line Interface)

   3. Run the following curl command